dnllowe/vue-demo/README.md

 * +Simple 'watch' property let's you know if a prop is changing (vs componentWillReceiveProps)

 * Vue templates compile to render functions with JSX
+* Computed properties can cache results of function if nothing has changed